blocknative/dreamboat/README.md

 3. **Performance.** We have put significant engineering effort into tuning Dreamboat's performance, and have much, much more in store.
 The HTTP server's hot paths are 100% lock-free, concurrency is carefully tuned, and there are ongoing efforts to optimize the garbage collector and speed up signature validation.
 The result is a ship that doesn't just sail... it *glides*.
 4. **Transparency.**  Dreamboat implements the [Relay Data API](https://flashbots.notion.site/Relay-API-Spec-5fb0819366954962bc02e81cb33840f5#38a21c8a40e64970904500eb7b373ea5), so you can audit past proposals.
 But we take a much broader view of transparency, which includes **code transparency**.
 A major cleanup effort is underway to make -- and *keep* -- Dreamboat's code *legible*.
 We believe this is an essential part of ensuring transparency and reliability.

-We are continuously improving Dreaboat's runtime performance, standards compliance, reliability and transparency.
+We are continuously improving Dreamoat's runtime performance, standards compliance, reliability and transparency.

 ## Planned Features & Enhancements